glensc/eventum-oldwiki/Eventum:General_Setup.md

 -   Emails are Associated
 -   Files are Attached

 For a particular issue, you may change the notification options for each single user in the Edit Notification List popup.

-### Email Reminder System Status Information
+### Email Reminder System Status Information {#email-reminder-system-status-information}

 The reminder system was designed to serve as a safety net for issues that need attention.
 Depending on what configuration you create, you may have several reminders (or alerts) to send out whenever an issue needs attention, for whatever parameter you may deem necessary.
 It requires to set a [cron job](/Eventum:Doing_a_fresh_install "wikilink").
-To add a reminder:
+To add a
+reminder:

 1. Go to Manage Issue Reminders